 Anaesthetists in training

 Anaesthetists are supported in their work by trained staff.
-Staff working in theatre usually wear the same colour scrub suits – although the colour varies between hospitals.
-All staff should be wearing name badges which say what their role is.
+Staff working in theatre all wear the similar scrub suits (cotton tops and trousers) of various colours.
+All staff should be wearing name badges showing their name and role.

 Operating department practitioners (ODP)

-These staff have done a two-year training course to learn to help the anaesthetist and the surgeon and to provide care in the recovery room.
+These staff have completed a three-year degree course on patient safety and care of the patient.
+They then work in various roles to support the anaesthetist and the surgeon, and to provide care in the recovery room.

-Theatre nurses have completed full general-nursing training.
-They have chosen to specialise in theatre work.
+Theatre nurses have completed a full general nursing training and have chosen to specialise in theatre work.
 An extra six-month training course in anaesthetics allows them to work as an anaesthetic assistant.

 Medical students and other staff in training

 There may be staff in training in the theatre.
-They can only take part in your care if carefully supervised and with your permission.
+They can only take part in your care if they are carefully supervised and with your permission.